2014

 This semester I followed two bachelor college courses: 7NCB0 Design for Social Innovation and 2WAB0 Calculus (a retake).
 I also followed a USE learning line: 1ZEUB0 Technology Entrepeneurship.

+For de design course, I was teamed up with a group of five other students all from different studies to create a project that focussed on people that do not exercise enough.
+Eventually we came up with a app that dramatically lowered the threshold for students to try out.
 Because I was more familiar with running projects like this than the rest of my group, I became the leader of the group.
 Which caused me to set three goals: 1) Realise a product.
 2) Succefully direct a project with a group unfamiliar with doing a design project.
 3) Have an organised way of working and use this to push my team members.

 I feel the goals are well achieved, which resulted in a good end product, you can read more about this in the report.
 But a more unexpected thing I learned from this was how to help and interest people in creating ideas and letting boundaries go.
 I took initiative in getting the brainstorm on the road an create as much ideas as possible to combine into one great concept.
+Read the report Eleborate Reflection Read the feedback

 The app we created